sbtrn-devil/crtk/docs/api.md

 - `mainFunction`: _generator_ or _function_ - the coroutine main function
 - `args`: list of _any_ - arguments to pass to the coroutine main function
+- return: handle of the started coroutine

 The function starts a coroutine that executes given function.

-In most cases you want to pass a generator for `mainFunction` to pass a generator for function, as you can use yield in meaning of "wait for asynchronous result" (see `SYNC`/`SYNCTL` and `SYNCW`).
+In most cases you want to pass a generator for `mainFunction`, as you can use `yield` operator in meaning of "wait for asynchronous result" (see `SYNC`/`SYNCTL` and `SYNCW`).
 However, usual function is allowed too.
 The logic of coroutine framework will be the same in either case, the code of a plain function will just be not able to leverage yielding.

 ```js
 const start = require("crtk");